 Each state requires different licenses to be applied and various regulations to be met when opening a college.
 Your first stop should be your state’s Education Department.
 To run the business legally, you will have to apply for a license and register your college.
 A provisional license will be approved immediately to get your college started.
 But, you will get the final or the ongoing license only after you submit additional information and details.

-You may have to look for other permits as well, such as zoning permits, food, and safety permits etc. To get a clear understanding of the nitty-gritty of the rules & regulations and laws, hire an attorney.
+You may have to look for other permits as well, such as zoning permits, food, and safety permits, etc. To get a clear understanding of the nitty-gritty of the rules & regulations and laws, hire an attorney.
 He will be able to walk you through the legal terms and procedures in layman terms.

 Step 7: Form Your Board Of Members

 To run an educational institution, you need to have a strong committee consisting of individuals from various walks of life.
 All of you will be in charge of decision making, writing the rules and regulations, educational terms, ethics, and school culture.
-You will also be responsible for deciding the timetable, syllabuses, recruiting staffs, financing, and other administrative work.
+You will also be responsible for deciding the timetable, syllabuses, recruiting staff, financing, and other administrative work.
 Therefore, the committee should consist of people with different expertise, such as law, education, business, finance, and marketing.
 If yours is going to be a non-profit organization, you will need to recruit a board of trustees to run the Org.

 Step 8: Incorporate Your Business